Larry Gelbart: Blogger

 Gelbart was a contributing blogger at The Huffington Post, and also was a regular participant on the alt.tv.mash Usenet newsgroup as "Elsig".
 (His user name was derived from El for Larry, si for Simon and g for Gelbart.)

 Honors

 In 1995, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 He won a Tony Award for the book of A Funny Thing Happened on the Way to the Forum.

 He won a Tony Award for the book of City of Angels.

 He won an Emmy Award for Outstanding Comedy Series in 1974 for M*A*S*H.

 In 2002, Gelbart was inducted into the American Theatre Hall of Fame.

 In 2008, he was inducted into the Television Hall of Fame.

 Death

 Gelbart was diagnosed with cancer in June and died at his Beverly Hills home on September 11, 2009, aged 81.
-His wife of 53 years, Pat Gelbart, said that after being married for so long, "we finished each other's sentences."
-She declined to specify the type of cancer he had.
 He was interred at the Hillside Memorial Park Cemetery in Culver City, California.